 - Laws regarding employee rights in the workplace do not have to hamper your investigation but do have to be followed.

 - Where there is smoke, there is fire

 - What may initially seem like a simple scheme may ultimately prove to be a much bigger operation with fraudsters inside and outside the company.

 - Common embezzlement schemes may involve outside vendors and associated accomplices.

 - Perpetrator’s first admission is likely only a small part of the whole story, so don’t stop digging too soon.

 A successful outcome when embezzlement fraud is discovered requires interplay of many diverse elements, not to mention a delicate balance between the rights and responsibilities of both the employer and the employee.

-Hiring seasoned professionals on the legal and accounting fronts will help an employer avoid missteps that could results in further loss of revenue and assets.
+Hiring seasoned professionals on the legal and accounting fronts will help an employer avoid missteps that could result in further loss of revenue and assets.
 Professional assistance may also prove helpful in identifying failed accounting procedures and remedial actions.

-Finally, a professionally managed fraud investigation is often a major catalyst in protecting the employer from further fraud, embezzlement and related criminal activities.
+Finally, a professionally managed fraud investigation is often a major catalyst in protecting the employer from further fraud, embezzlement, and related criminal activities.